withastro/docs/src/pages/en/guides/markdown-content.md

 Astro injects an `id` attribute into all heading elements (`<h1>` to `<h6>`) in Markdown and MDX files and provides a `getHeadings()` utility for retrieving these IDs in [Markdown exported properties](#exported-properties).

 You can customize these heading IDs by adding a rehype plugin that injects `id` attributes (e.g. `rehype-slug`).
-Your custom IDs, instead of Astro's defaults, will be reflected in HTML output and the items returned by `getHeadings()`.
+Your custom IDs, instead of Astro's defaults, will be reflected in the HTML output and the items returned by `getHeadings()`.

 By default, Astro injects `id` attributes after your rehype plugins have run.
 If one of your custom rehype plugins needs to access the IDs injected by Astro, you can import and use Astro’s `rehypeHeadingIds` plugin directly.
 Be sure to add `rehypeHeadingIds` before any plugins that rely on it: